uberfastman/yfpy/README.md

 #### Querying the Yahoo Fantasy Sports API

 * See the documentation on the  [`yfpy.query.YahooFantasySportsQuery`](https://yfpy.uberfastman.com/_autosummary/yfpy.query.YahooFantasySportsQuery.html#yfpy.query.YahooFantasySportsQuery) class for example usage of all available queries.
+* See [`quickstart/quickstart.py`](https://github.com/uberfastman/yfpy/blob/main/quickstart/quickstart.py) for example usage output.
+  * Uncomment/comment out whichever configuration values with which you wish to experiment.
+  * Uncomment/comment out whichever query lines in the `RUN QUERIES` section you wish to run.
+  * Uncomment/comment out whichever query lines in the `CHECK FOR MISSING DATA FIELDS` section you wish to check for any new/missing data fields returned by the Yahoo Sports Fantasy Football API.

 ---